madsravn/madsravn.github.io/_posts/2021-12-13-using-liquid-rust-with-serde.markdown

 title: Using liquid-rust with serde
 ---

 I have been running Jekyll for 9 years now.
 I wrote about it [in this post](first-post.html).
 At this point, my needs and patience have outgrown Jekyll.
-There is a few features that I miss and there is some annoyance that comes with running Ruby, I feel.
+There is a few features that I miss and there is some annoyance that comes with running Ruby, I feel.<br><br>

 I have decided to write my own static site generator.
 I need something that I control - something that bends to my will.
 But because I am lazy, I will keep the content structure of Jekyll.
 This way I can just run my new static site generator on the exact same content that I already have.
 It means that I have to use markdown for my content and it means that I have to use liquid as my templating system.
-And I have no problem with this.
+And I have no problem with this.<br><br>

 It was easy to find a markdown compiler for the project.
 I chose pulldown-cmark.
 It seems easy to use and passes all the compilations of my current markdown files.
 After looking for a good liquid crate, I fell upon [liquid-rust](https://github.com/cobalt-org/liquid-rust).
 It seems to be written for cobalt, which is a static site generator written in Rust.
 And it was damn easy to get started on.
 Until I hit my first speed bump.
-How do I put non-trivial objects into the templating engine?
+How do I put non-trivial objects into the templating engine?<br><br>

 I have this piece liquid code in my html for my posts:
 {% raw %}